 Nandina domestica is also known as Heavenly Bamboo, Sacred Bamboo, Chinese Sacred Bamboo.
 Though the common name says bamboo it is not related to bamboo.
 Carl Peter von Thunberg (1743-1828, a Swedish naturalist) originally named it from its Japanese name Nanten.
 Nandina domestica is part of the Berberidaceae family of plants.

-It is an evergreen or semi-evergreen, a rhizomatous shrub that is appreciated for both its white flowers as well as the red berries it produces afterward and they persist throughout winter.
+It is an evergreen or semi-evergreen, shrub.
+It is rhizomatous.
+They grow it for both its white flowers as well as the red berries.
+It produces berries after the flowers are done and they persist throughout winter.
 Nandina domestica is native to Japan, China, and India.

-Grow Nandina domestica in the sun or partial shade in moist but well-drained soil.
-Once established it is drought-tolerant.
-It is generally pest-free and disease-free and easy to maintain.
+Grow Nandina domestica in the sun or partial shade.
+Plant it in moist but well-drained soil.
+Once established, it is drought-tolerant.
+It is generally pest-free and disease-free.
+Nandina domestica is easy to maintain.
 Propagate Nandina domestica from seed or semi-hardwood cuttings.